Vaishnavi501/GoogleCloudReady_Student_Enrollment/ENROLLMENT.md

 `🔴 IMP NOTE 🔴` *If you are already having skillboost account and have done few quests or skill badges before this enrollment then it will not be considered for this program & you will note be elligible for the prizes.
 To be Eligible for prizes you need to create a new account on skillboost.*

 10) Fill the remaining Details and Submit the form.(Any improper detail filling or violation of Terms and Conditions may lead to disqualification from the program)
-11) After submitting the form, you will `recieve an email` on your registered email ID within 5-10 minutes.
+11) After submitting the form, you will `receive an email` on your registered email ID within 5-10 minutes.
   - If you unable to find your mail in inbox, then please check `Spam` or `Promotions` Box
 12) `🔴 IMP 🔴` In the mail, you will find all important instructions in order to getting started & redeeming your code.
   - Open `Incognito Window` & paste the link.
 You will see a popup.